Secure your Cebu Bohol ferry tickets today to start your unforgettable journey!

 While historians debate the exact timing and location of the Blood Compact, its importance to the people of Bohol remains unquestioned.

 Regardless of the historical variations, the Boholanos commemorate this event annually through the "Sandugo" festival, meaning "Of one blood."
 This month-long celebration culminates around July 22, coinciding with the "Bohol Day" festivities, although it often extends into late August.

 The Blood Compact Site in Bool serves as a visual reminder of this historic event.

-The Blood Compact is one of the most important historical events in the annals of Philippine History, not only of Tagbilaran City and the whole Bohol province.
-The event was even immortalized in canvass by the famous Filipino painter Juan Luna and his work was considered as one of his masterpieces.
+The Blood Compact holds a significant place in Philippine history, not only in Tagbilaran City and Bohol but throughout the nation.
+The event was even immortalized in a masterpiece by the renowned Filipino painter Juan Luna.

-To further perpetuate the memory and spirit of the first treaty of peace and friendship, and of Datu Sikatuna himself, the late President Elpidio Quirino established the "Order of Sikatuna”, a presidential award and decoration conferred upon visiting dignitaries.
+To perpetuate the memory and spirit of the first treaty of peace and friendship, as well as Datu Sikatuna himself, the late President Elpidio Quirino established the "Order of Sikatuna," a presidential award and decoration bestowed upon visiting dignitaries.

 Top of The Blood Compact